Employment Services

 CERTIFIED EMPLOYMENT SUPPORT PROFESSIONAL (CESP™)

-The CESP™ credential recognizes individuals who have demonstrated a sufficient level of knowledge and skill to provide integrated employment supports to a variety of people with disabilities.
-Individuals who earn the CESP™ credential have demonstrated knowledge of the training, facilitation and advocacy skills necessary to help establish and expand equitable employment opportunities for individuals with disabilities by passing a national certification examination.
+The CESP™ credential recognizes individuals who have demonstrated a sufficient level of knowledge and skill to provide integrated employment support to people with disabilities.
+Individuals who earn the CESP™ credential have demonstrated knowledge of the training, facilitation, and advocacy skills necessary to help establish and expand equitable employment opportunities for individuals with disabilities by passing a national certification examination.